Global solutions to the $n$-dimensional incompressible Oldroyd-B model without damping mechanism: 1. Introduction and the main result

-Guillop\'{e} and Saut in \cite{GS}, \cite{GS2} got the local wellposedness with large initial data and global wellposedness provided that the coupling parameter and initial data are small enough.
-Lions and Masmoudi in \cite{LM} got the global existence of weak solutions in the corotational case ($b = 0$).
+About the derivation of the system \eqref{mmm}, the interested readers can refer to \cite{lin2012}, here we omit it.
+As one of the most popular constitutive laws, Oldroyd-B model of viscoelastic fluids has attracted many attentions and lots of excellent works have been done (see \cite{chemin}, \cite{chenqionglei}, \cite{constanin}, \cite{EL}, \cite{ER}, \cite{FZ}, \cite{GS}, \cite{GS2}, \cite{LMZ}, \cite{LZ}, \cite{zhuyi}, \cite{zuiruizhao}) and references therein.
+Guillop\'{e} and Saut \cite{GS}, \cite{GS2} got the local well-posedness with large initial data and global well-posedness provided that the coupling parameter and initial data are small enough.
+Lions and Masmoudi \cite{LM} got the global existence of weak solutions in the corotational case ($b = 0$).
 However, the case $b \neq 0$ is still not clear by now.
-In the framework of the near critical Besov spaces, Chemin and Masmoudi in \cite{chemin} first studied the local solutions and global small solutions of system \eqref{mmm} when $ \mu>0,K_1>0,K_2>0,\eta=0,\beta>0$.
-Zi, Fang and Zhang in \cite{zuiruizhao} improved the result obtained by Chemin and Masmoudi in \cite{chemin} to the non-small coupling parameter case.
-Recently, Elgindi and Rousset in \cite{ER} got the global small solutions to system \eqref{mmm} with $\mu=0,K_1,K_2,\eta,\beta>0$ in Sobolev space $H^s(\R^2), s>2$.
+In the framework of the near critical Besov spaces, Chemin and Masmoudi \cite{chemin} first studied the local solutions and global small solutions of system \eqref{mmm} when $ \mu>0$, $K_1>0$, $K_2>0$, $\eta=0$, $\beta>0$.
+Zi, Fang and Zhang \cite{zuiruizhao} improved the result obtained by Chemin and Masmoudi in \cite{chemin} to the non-small coupling parameter case.
+Recently, Elgindi and Rousset \cite{ER} proved the global small solutions to \eqref{mmm} with $\mu=0,K_1,K_2,\eta,\beta>0$ in Sobolev space $H^s(\R^2), s>2$.
 Moreover, if neglect the effect of the quadratic form $F(\tau, \nabla u)$ and let $\mu=0,K_1\ge0,K_2\in\R,\eta>0,\beta\ge0$, they also got the global solutions without any smallness imposed on the initial data in $\R^2$.
-Later on, Elgindi and Liu in \cite{EL} consider the global wellposedness of system \eqref{mmm} in $\R^3.$ When $ \mu=0,K_1\ge0,K_2\in\R,\eta>0,-\beta>0$, they obtained the global small solutions in Sobolev spaces $H^s(\R^3), s>\frac{5}{2}$.
+Later on, Elgindi and Liu \cite{EL} consider the global well-posedness of system \eqref{mmm} in $\R^3.$ When $\mu=0$, $K_1\ge0$, $K_2\in\R$, $\eta>0$, $-\beta>0$, they obtained the global small solutions in Sobolev spaces $H^s(\R^3)$, $s>{5}/{2}$.
 Let us emphasis that the results obtained in \cite{EL}, \cite{ER}, \cite{FZ}, \cite{LM}, \cite{zuiruizhao} always require $\beta > 0$ in \eqref{mmm} (namely the system with damping) at least for non-trivial initial data.
-Thus, it's an interesting problem to study the global wellposedness when $\mu>0,\eta=0,\beta=0,K_1>0,K_2>0$ in system \eqref{mmm} in $\R^n(n=2,3)$.
-Most recently, Zhu in \cite{zhuyi} obtained the global small solutions to the three-dimensional incompressible Oldroyd-B model without damping on the stress tensor (i.e. $\beta=0$), more precisely, the author in \cite{zhuyi} proves the following theorem: \begin{theorem} Let $n=3$, $\mu, K_1, K_2 >0$.
+Thus, it's an interesting problem to study the global well-posedness when $\mu>0$, $\eta=0$, $\beta=0$, $K_1>0$, $K_2>0$ in \eqref{mmm} in $\R^n(n=2,3)$.
+Most recently, Zhu \cite{zhuyi} obtained the global small solutions to the three-dimensional incompressible Oldroyd-B model without damping on the stress tensor (i.e. $\beta=0$), more precisely, the author in \cite{zhuyi} proved the following theorem. \begin{theorem} (see \cite{zhuyi}) Let $n=3$, $\mu$, $K_1$, $K_2 >0$.
 Suppose that $\div u_0 = 0, (\tau_0)_{ij} =( \tau_0)_{ji}$ and initial data $\varepsilon$ such that system \eqref{m} admits a unique global classical solution provided that

 where $\La = (-\Delta)^\frac{1}{2}$. \end{theorem}